This post may contain affiliate links. Please see my disclosure policy for details.

 This door is located on the cover of Lonely Planet for their Rajasthan and the north of India publication and I guess that’s why people want a click there!

-They have a pretty café which serves up some amazing melt in the middle chocolate muffins and you can see some traditional puppet shows in peak season.
+They have a pretty café that serves up some amazing melt-in-the-middle chocolate muffins and you can see some traditional puppet shows in peak season.

-I would recommend buying a tourist ticket which includes entrance into this palace, Jantar Mantar, Albert Hall museum, Nahagarh/Jaigarh fort and more.
+I would recommend buying a tourist ticket which includes entrance into this palace, Jantar Mantar, Albert Hall Museum, Nahargarh/Jaigarh fort, and more.
 It’s around 1000 rupees but will save you money!